This integrated unit combines measurement of area with multiplication, and algebraic thinking.

 - Units should fit together with no gaps or overlaps

-- Units should be of a size that give adequate precision (accuracy)
+- Units should be of a size that gives adequate precision (accuracy).

 The area of a flat shape is conserved (stays constant) as parts of it are moved to different places on the shape.
 Any shape can be ‘morphed’ into a shape with the same area by ‘giving and taking’.

 Area is the amount of flat space enclosed by a shape.
 Perimeter is the distance around the outside of a shape.
 Shapes with the same area can have different perimeters, and shapes with the same perimeter can have different areas.

 A growing pattern can be structured by looking at how the figures are organised.
 Noticing structure helps with counting the area of a figure, and with predicting further figures in the pattern.
 Identifying sameness and difference in figures can help in creating a rule (generalisation) for all figures in the pattern.

 Observations of students during this unit can be used to inform judgments in relation to the Learning Progression Frameworks.
 Click for tables of guidelines.

 The learning opportunities in this unit can be differentiated by providing or removing support to students and by varying the task requirements.
 Ways to support students include: